scikit-hep/pyhf/docs/api.rst

 Backends
 --------

-The computational backends that `pyhf` provides interfacing for the vector-based calculations.
+The computational backends that :code:`pyhf` provides interfacing for the vector-based calculations.

 .. currentmodule:: pyhf.tensor